Lab Overview

 ContactFormHandler - Runtime: Python 3.12

-- Expand Change default execution role → Use an existing role → select
+- Execution role: Use an existing role → select

 LambdaSESRole - Click Create function